 What to Expect during Treatment

 To ensure your comfort, scaling and root planing is usually completed over two appointments.
 Before beginning, we will numb the treatment area with local anesthesia.
 Our office also offers sedation options if you are especially nervous about your visit.
-During your appointment, Dr. Adams and our highly trained hygienist will:
+During your appointment, our highly trained hygienist will: